Click to Skip Ahead

 Entertainment

-You can also subscribe to a monthly dog toy box, which can range from about $20 to $50 each month.
-This way, you’ll always have new toys to give your Mal.
+You can also subscribe to a monthly dog toy box, which costs about $20 to $50 each month.
+That way, you’ll always have new toys to give your Mal.

 Total Monthly Cost of Owning a Belgian Malinois